douhashi/redmine/README.md

 # https://github.com/docker-library/redmine

+## important

+This is a fork redmine repository from https://github.com/docker-library/redmine .

 ## Maintained by: [the Docker Community](https://github.com/docker-library/redmine)

 This is the Git repo of the [Docker "Official Image"](https://github.com/docker-library/official-images#what-are-official-images) for [`redmine`](https://hub.docker.com/_/redmine/) (not to be confused with any official `redmine` image provided by `redmine` upstream).
 See [the Docker Hub page](https://hub.docker.com/_/redmine/) for the full readme on how to use this Docker image and for information regarding contributing and issues.